jgoguen/ansible_playbooks/README.md

   allowed to restart in a disruptive manner if needed.
 - Reboots are not done automatically but are expected to be done promptly when needed.
+- Unlike most Ansible setups, systems are expected to reach out and fetch the latest playbooks and run `ansible-playbook` (via `run_ansible.sh`) locally.

 ## Setup